Chronic Low Back Pain

 At Back in Business Physiotherapy we treat people with passion and care, as we know that your chronic back pain can likened to being a prisoner inside your own body.
 We take an holistic approach whereby we examine the cause of chronicity and the multiple inter-relating aspects of musculoskeletal dysfunction in the body, which can be the source of continued pain generating mechanisms.

 Interestingly, the transition from acute to chronic pain occurs during the acute phase of injury.
 The brains' reaction to injury is dependent upon it's previous experiences of injury, pain and recovery.
 Therefore, the perceived threat to the persons integrity, by the trauma, will directly affect the ultimate outcome.
-During the acute phase of injury, people generally react by avoiding the painful or injurous movement.
+During the acute phase of injury, people generally react by avoiding the painful or injurious movement.
 Yet as the problem becomes chronic they tend to make movements which actually aggravate the painful condition.
-It is almost as if the person has had such an intense relationship with their problem that they now sympathises with it, move to it's beat and act in a similar way as what happens in the "Stockholm syndrome" whereby the kidnapped begin to sympathise with the kidnappers.
+It is almost as if the person has had such an intense relationship with their problem that they now sympathise with it, move to it's beat and act in a similar way to the "Stockholm syndrome" whereby the kidnapped sympathise with the kidnappers.

-Please read on for more precise scientific and clinical detail.
+Please read on for more precise scientific (beyond mechanical) and clinical detail : https://www.back-in-business-physiotherapy.com/health-advocacy/exercise-and-the-immune-system-during-covid-19.html.found elsewhere on this website

 Do you remember how much you used to have to concentrate when you learnt to drive?
 Eventually, the task became automated and effortless.
 However, what happens when you are in an unfamiliar area, you need to look at a map, there is lots of traffic and the mobile phone rings because you are running late for the meeting that you have to chair?
 Your cognitive systems are bombarded with competing information trying to make itself the priority in your limited processing systems.
 Similar to RAM in those old computers which couldn't keep up with newer and better software programmes, everything starts to slow and grind to a halt.